janellewong/caloriecounter/README.md

  - As a user, I want to set calorie goal limit for my day
  - As a user, I want to be able to see the remaining number of calories I can eat today in order to not go past my calorie limit goal
+ - As a user, I want to be able to save the data of daily goal I set as well as the foods, meals, and calories I ate in the day
+ - As a user, I want to be able to load the data saved previously and see what I ate